-- Statistical analysis in this paper (Juhasz et al. 2011: 5; emphasis added) - "Paired-sample t-tests were used to analyze dependent measures on the ambiguous word in the early-acquired meaning condition and the late-acquired meaning condition." - t-test - dependent measures
+- Statistical analysis in this paper

+(Juhasz et al. 2011: 5; emphasis added)

+- "Paired-sample t-tests were used to analyze dependent measures on the ambiguous word in the early-acquired meaning condition and the late-acquired meaning condition."

+- t-test

+- dependent measures

-- Statistical analysis in this paper (Juhasz et al. 2011: 5; emphasis added) - "Paired-sample t-tests were used to analyze dependent measures on the ambiguous word in the early-acquired meaning condition and the late-acquired meaning condition." - t-test are means in groups same/different? - dependent measures the measured values (that may be different between conditions) - If you're interested, see VassarStats for more on t-tests
+- Statistical analysis in this paper (Juhasz et al. 2011: 5; emphasis added) - "Paired-sample t-tests were used to analyze dependent measures on the ambiguous word in the early-acquired meaning condition and the late-acquired meaning condition." - t-test are means in groups same/different? - dependent measures the measured values - If you're interested, see VassarStats for more on t-tests by items -